Natalie Barnes: Storylines

-Natalie is devastated to discover that the body recently found on the new development of Victoria Street is that of her son, Tony.
+Natalie is devastated to discover that the body recently found in the new development of Victoria Street is that of her son, Tony.
 He is found by Natalie's on-off lover, Vinny Sorrell (James Gaddas), after he falls through a hole.
 Vinny has worked with Natalie as barman in The Rovers but when they decide working together is bad for their relationship, he takes a job as a labourer.
-Natalie suffers a breakdown, confused over her feelings over Tony's death, as she had blamed him for causing Des's death.
+Natalie suffers a breakdown, confused over her feelings over Tony's death, as she has wrongfully blamed him for causing Des's death.
 Des's brother Colin Barnes (Ian Embleton) makes a scene at Tony's funeral, which leads to the police questioning him.
 To avoid arrest, he tells the police that he was with Natalie on the night Tony died.
 Natalie is ashamed, especially as it damages her relationship with Vinny, but is determined to find out who has murdered her son, putting up a £10,000 award for information, regarding Tony's death.
 Steve McDonald (Simon Gregson) tells Natalie that had threatened him about using the mini-cab firm to supply drugs.
 When Steve stands up to him, Jez says that he would have to face the fate that had befallen Tony.
 Natalie goes to the police with this information and Jez is arrested but is found not guilty when Steve's motives as a witness are questioned.

 Natalie starts rebuilding her life, and discovers that she is pregnant with Vinny's baby, but faces another blow on discovering that Vinny is dating her sister, Debs Brownlow (Gabrielle Glaister).
 She had recently moved to Weatherfield after working as a hairdresser on cruise ships.
 Natalie feels she cannot forgive them for this, and rejects both of them and evicts Debs from No.6.
 They leave Weatherfield together, going to Southampton, with Vinny hoping to get a job with Debs on a cruise ship, unaware that Natalie is pregnant.
 Natalie wants to keep the baby but decides that she does not want to bring her child up in a pub and in urban Weatherfield.
 During Christmas 2000, after inviting Kevin for Christmas dinner, she is accosted by Sally in The Rovers.
-Sally assumes that she is trying to seduce Kevin again but Natalie retorts by telling her that she has some nerve to accuse her of attempting to seduce Kevin after she slept with Kevin the night before he married Alison Wakefield (Naomi Radcliffe) and Sally leaves the pub, humiliated.
-Natalie sells The Rovers intending to start a new life in the Cotswolds, but there are protests from the residents when Natalie decides to sell to the Boozy Chain, who intend to call the place The Boozy Newt.
+Sally assumes that she is trying to seduce Kevin again, but Natalie retorts by telling her that she has some nerve to accuse her of attempting to seduce Kevin after she slept with Kevin the night before he married Alison Wakefield (Naomi Radcliffe) and Sally leaves the pub, humiliated.
+Natalie sells The Rovers, intending to start a new life in the Cotswolds, but there are protests from the residents when Natalie decides to sell to the Boozy Chain, who intend to call the place The Boozy Newt.
 After some negotiation, businessmen Duggie Ferguson (John Bowe), Fred Elliott (John Savident) and Mike Baldwin (Johnny Briggs) agree to buy the pub and save it from its fate with the Boozy Chain.
 Natalie leaves Weatherfield for Consett on New Year's Eve 2000.